arvect/dongjindu.treeutils/README.md

 # dongjindu.treeutils
 Tree traverser implementation.
 Currently only preorder implemented.
 Lighter and faster than Guava but require user to return list interface.
 It is stricter requirement than iterable.
+It is easy to rewrite the implementation using iterable since iterable interface has an iterator function that returns Iterator interface.
+So in the iteration of children nodes, we can just use next() and hasNext() instead of remember the index and get(index) function of List.

 ##Usage example:
 &nbsp;&nbsp;TreePreorder<TestNode> preorder = new TreePreorder(root){